 When Irish Eyes are Smiling

-Category: Now TrendingBy: have-opinion-will-travel • 3 days ago • 18 comments
+Category: Now TrendingBy: have-opinion-will-travel • one week ago • 18 comments

 "What is Irish diplomacy?
 It's the ability to tell a man to go to Hell so that he will look forward to making the trip."